etiennestuder/gradle-rocker-plugin/README.md

   }
 }

-rockerVersion = '0.16.0'  // optional
+rockerVersion = '0.18.0'  // optional
 ```

-The rocker _main_ configuration declares that the Rocker templates are in _src/rocker_ and the generated Java sources need to end up in _src/generated /rocker_.
+The rocker _main_ configuration declares that the Rocker templates are in _src/rocker_ and the generated Java sources need to end up in _src/generated/rocker_.
 It further
-declares that the generated Java sources should be optimized to not contain any code that allows for for hot-reloading.
+declares via the _optimize_ property that the generated Java sources should be optimized to not contain any code that allows for hot-reloading via Rocker.
+Since the name
+of the configuration is `main`, the generated sources are added to the `main` source set contributed by the applied `java` plugin.

-For the configuration above, you can invoke the Rocker template engine by issuing `./gradlew rockerMain`.
+Given the configuration above, you can invoke the Rocker template engine by issuing `./gradlew compileRocker`.
 You can also directly call `./gradlew compileJava` which first
-generates the Java source, and then compiles these Java sources as part of compiling all sources in the _main_ source set.
+generates the Java sources from the Rocker templates, and then compiles these Java sources as part of compiling all sources in the _main_ source set.

-Since we declared to use version _0.16.0_ of the Rocker template engine, all Rocker dependencies of all Gradle configurations will be of that given version.
+Since we declared to use version _0.18.0_ of the Rocker template engine, all Rocker dependencies of all Gradle configurations will be of that given version.

+> I suggest you use the [Continuous build](https://docs.gradle.org/current/userguide/continuous_build.html) feature of Gradle instead of using the Rocker hot-reload feature.
+> Declare `optimize = true` in the rocker configuration of your Gradle build, and then run your build with the `-t` command line option.
+Deactivating the hot-reload feature
+> of Rocker will also enable the rocker tasks for task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).

 # Invocation

 ## Invoke rocker task

-You can generate the Java sources for a given named configuration by invoking the command `rocker<configName>`, e.g. `rockerTest`.
-The rocker configuration name is always
+You can generate the Java sources for a given named configuration by invoking the command `compile<configName>Rocker`, e.g. `compileTestRocker`.
+The only exception being _main_
-capitalized when used as the task suffix.
+that is abbreviated to `compileRocker`, similarly to how it is done for the `JavaCompile` tasks contributed by the `java` plugin.

 # Examples

-You can also find a self-contained example build script [here](example/build.gradle).
+You can find a self-contained example build script [here](example/build.gradle).

 # Changelog

++ 0.2 - New DSL, more rocker configuration options, support for Gradle build cache
 + 0.1 - Initial version

 # Feedback and Contributions